lreyzin/website/_pages/teaching.md

 ---

-Below are listed all the courses that I have taught as the primary instructor (or co-instructor), with links to the respective course websites.
+Below are listed all the courses that I have taught as the primary instructor (or co-instructor), with links to their respective websites.

 <div class="publications">